-Monitoring and Alarms
+4.13 Monitoring and Alarms

 The Standards require adequate monitoring of all Protection Systems (including RAS) so that misoperations and failures can be identified and maintenance personnel can be dispatched in a timely manner to remove failed equipment from service and make repairs.
-It is the responsibility of the RAS designer / owner to ensure that monitoring is adequate so that appropriate alarms and indications are provided to dispatchers from all RAS sites and equipment.
+It is the responsibility of the RAS entity to ensure that monitoring is adequate so that appropriate alarms and indications are provided to dispatchers from all RAS sites and equipment.
 It is especially vital for the dispatcher to know if any parts of the RAS are not redundant, since failure of that equipment would remove at least that part of the RAS from service.
-Failures within a non-redundant RAS will generally require the dispatcher to adjust the system on an emergency basis so that neither arming of the RAS nor operation of the failed part of the RAS is necessary.
+Failures within a non-redundant RAS may require the dispatcher to adjust the system on an emergency basis so that neither arming of the RAS nor operation of the failed part of the RAS is necessary.

-The WECC Reliability Standard PRC-004-WECC specifically requires that all operations for RAS listed in the table “Major WECC Remedial Action Schemes (RAS)” be analyzed to determine if a misoperation has occurred.
-Should a misoperation be determined, corrective action is required within 22 hours.
-Should the corrective actions not be completed within that timeframe, other mitigations are required, depending on the level of redundancy and functional equivalence remaining.
-If a non-redundant RAS is removed from service and adequate backup is not available, the protected equipment must be removed from service or system operation modified so that the RAS is not required until the protection or RAS equipment is repaired.
-All RAS corrective actions following a misoperation are required to be completed within 20 business days.

-RAS that are not listed in the Major WECC RAS List do not have these very strict response requirements.
-However, Transmission Operators and Reliability Coordinators are still required to operate the System in a reliable manner.
-This may result in similar operating restrictions for RAS which do not provide functionally equivalent protection for loss of part or the entire scheme as if the RAS were on the Major WECC RAS List.

 The RAS designer and operating personnel must have available adequate time stamping of RAS functions for the operation of the scheme and its components to document and diagnose operations as correct or incorrect.
 Scheme indication points may be categorized for this purpose as either “status” or “operating” with different time stamping requirements for each.
 Time resolution of 2-6 seconds (as might be provided through an EMS) for status points can be satisfactory (faster time resolution is also acceptable).
 Operating points will require sequence of events recorder(s) using time stamping to a resolution of one millisecond through GPS or similar clocks.
 As many points as feasible should be monitored so that the performance of the RAS can be evaluated.
 Minimum logging of scheme indication points should include: